 Throughout Italy, early evening is time to stroll.
 As I walk through the streets of the Eternal City with my Roman friends, they explain the ritual of this promenade: While elsewhere in Italy it's called the passeggiata, in Rome it's a cruder, big-city version called the struscio (which means "rub").

-Unemployment among Italy's youth is very high; many live with their parents even into their 30s.
+Many young Italians live with their parents even into their 30s.
 They spend a lot of time being trendy and hanging out.
 Hard-core cruisers from the Roman suburbs, which lack pleasant public spaces, congregate on the downtown boulevard Via del Corso to make the scene.
 The Vespa (motor scooter) is their symbol; haircuts and fashion are follow-the-leader.

 In a more genteel small town, the passeggiata comes with sweet whispers of "bella" and "bello" ("pretty" and "handsome") as the boys and girls eye each other.
 But in Rome, the admiration is more strongly oriented toward consumption — they say "buona" and "buono," meaning "good" (terms used to describe food).
 Police barricades keep out the traffic as, from Piazza del Popolo down Via del Corso and up Via Condotti to the Spanish Steps, shoppers, people-watchers, chunky middle-aged Italians, and young flirts on the prowl make the scene.

 In their travels, tourists are often content to "experience" the art and culture of a great city such as Rome in museums and on stage.
-But I strive to be engulfed in the living culture, to enjoy it "in situ" — the art-history term for "on location."
+But I strive to be engulfed in the living culture, to enjoy it in situ — the art-history term for "on location."

 The next day, I'm immersed in an entirely different scene — jammed into St. Peter's Basilica with thousands of worshippers for Mass.
 As the pope circulates, the peacocks of the security world — the fancy-garbed Vatican guard, with their flamboyant helmets and medieval pikes shining under heavenly sunrays — are on high alert.
 Their darting eyes and walkie-talkie earpieces show they're there for more than ritual and decoration.